 Call us immediately if you are having any vision problems or if you have had a sudden change in your vision.

 At Banville Optical, we can help you with your diabetic retinopathy.
-Call us at (978) 745-2774 or fill out our online Make an Appointment form to schedule a consultation with our resident optician Richard Rizkalla, RDO, NCLC.
+Call us at (978) 745-2774 or fill out our online Request an Appointment form to schedule a consultation with our resident optician Richard Rizkalla, RDO, NCLC.

 Our diabetic retinopathy patients come to us from Boston, Danvers, Lynn, Marblehead, North Shore Boston, Peabody, Salem and Swampscott.
 We provide the following products and services: